-Spring 20xx 20xx

-Add course number and title with total number of respondents Course and Title N=

-Total median score

-The instructor engaged students in the subject matter.

-The instructor provided feedback on my performance throughout the
+Spring 20xx 20xx Add course number and title with total number of respondents Course and Title Z Z {II} Z {II} N= Z = Z= Total median score The instructor engaged students in the subject matter.
+The instructor provided feedback on my performance throughout the semester.
 The course was well-organized.

-Overall, the quality of the instruction - 04

-Fall 20xx .Oxx

-Add course number and title with total number of respondents Course and Title N= Course and Title

-Total median score

-The instructor engaged students in the subject matter.
+Overall, the quality of the instruction in this course was: Fall 20xx :Oxx Add course number and title with total number of respondents Course and Title NII N= N# N= N= N= Total median score 3 The instructor engaged students in the subject matter.
 The instructor provided feedback on my performance throughout the semester.
 The course was well-organized.

-Overall, the quality of the instruction

-in this course was:
+Overall, the quality of the instruction in this course was: